 What are postbiotics?

 Postbiotics are the latest, most advanced iteration on biotic skin care.
-Researchers have been able to identify very important outputs fermented from the bacteria living on our skin.
-These are things such as antimicrobial peptides and short-chain fatty acids.
+Researchers have been able to identify very important outputs from the bacteria living on our skin.
+These are things such as peptides and short-chain fatty acids.
 The idea here is that rather than replanting the bacterial strains (as in probiotics) or feeding the strains we have naturally (prebiotics), postbiotics do the work and supply skin with these natural byproducts from the start.

 What postbiotics should you look for in skin care?